Application guide

 Failure to submit a minimum of one (1) quote which meets our requirements as part of your application may render your application ineligible.

-Additionally, project activities and/or protection measures listed in your Work Plan and Budget not with associated quote will not be considered for funding.
+Additionally, project activities and/or protection measures listed in your Work Plan and Budget with no associated quote will not be considered for funding.
 Ensure all elements of your project are present in your quotes and are submitted.

 You are asked to submit quotes (i.e., cost estimates) for the project activities identified in your Work Plan.
 If submitting more than one (1) quote, ensure all proposed project activities (e.g. training, labour, security equipment, etc.) mentioned in your work plan are included.